julianthome/biofuzz-tk/README.md

 biofuzz-tk works in two steps: first you have to tokenize your string and then you have to parse it.
 Both, the tokenizing and parsing are configurable.

-### Example: Easy string parsing
+### Example 1: Easy string parsing

-Suppose you want to parse the string **aaaaa** matches the grammar definition
+Suppose you want to parse the string **aaaaaa** matches the grammar definition
 	S ->  a {S}

-You can define a CFG configuration for biofuzz-tk that looks as follows:
+You can define a CFG configuration *cfg.xml* for biofuzz-tk that looks as follows:

 ```
 <attackcfg>